Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 Other customers are more interested in the experience of ordering with a barista and enjoying the ambiance of a crowded coffee shop.
 Still, other customers may choose to avoid the barista, order online, and work for hours in the cafe.
 Understanding the different benefits users seek from the experience with your product or service can help you better serve each segment with that experience.

 One of the most important behavioral segmentation components is loyalty.
 Users who exhibit loyal behavior to your business should not be overlooked.
-Establishing a rewards program is one of the most common methods marketers use to reciprocate loyalty among customers.
+Establishing a customer loyalty rewards program is one of the most common methods marketers use to reciprocate loyalty among customers.

 A rewards program can be as simple as a “buy 9, get the 10th free” mobile stamp card.
 For example, Starbucks did just that by recently changing their loyalty program to offer even faster rewards.